Musta'arabi Jews: Today

 The Syrian Musta'arabim have completely assimilated with the Sephardic Jews and are no longer a distinct entity.
 Certain families identify as "Sephardim" in the narrower sense, and are distinguished by their practice of lighting an extra candle on Hanukkah.
 (This is said to be in gratitude for their acceptance by the older community.
 It is not shared with Sephardim in other countries.)

-According to Joey Mosseri, a Sephardic historian living in the Syrian Jewish community in Brooklyn (USA), the last time the Musta'arabi liturgy was officially used was during the 1930s.
-Shelomo Salem Zafrani, of Aleppo, held daily services in the Musta'arabi Jewish rite, until his departure to the British Mandate of Palestine in the early 1930s.
+According to Joey Mosseri, a Sephardic historian living in the Syrian Jewish community in Brooklyn (USA), the last time the Musta'arabi liturgy was officially used was until 1930 in the Great Synagogue of Aleppo.
+Hacham Selim Za’afrani, of Aleppo, led services in the Musta'arabi Jewish rite, until his departure to the Israel in the early 1930s.
 After his departure, there is no known public usage of this liturgy even in Aleppo itself.
 Today, Syrian Jews, with the exception of a few individuals living in Damascus, live outside of Syria, and do not distinguish between Musta'arabi and Sephardic Jews.